 - “biological response modifiers” (BRMs) such as cytokines and biologically active lipids (e.g. in aged cellular components) cause a lung-mediated response

-“2 hit” model: lung capillaries are primed by an underlying illness then triggered by exposure to irritant in blood transfusion
+“2 hit” model: lung capillaries are primed by an underlying illness and then triggered by exposure to irritants in blood transfusion

 - Step 1: underlying illness -> complement activation -> pulmonary sequestration of neutrophils

 - Step 2: transfusion -> neutrophil activation -> endothelial cell damage and capillary leak syndrome

 - acute onset ALI(within 6 hours of a transfusion